Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Photo by ABC Climbing Club

 We’ve had days when it was just the two of us at the crag.
 When we weren’t alone (which was rare), we were mostly bumping into the same people.
 It was just like at our home crags in Romania.
 Sure, our choice of crags and the weather may have played a role in this, but it can’t have been a mere coincidence.
-Truth be said, we’ve had some “crowded” days at North Face when it was warm and sunny.
-But even then, there were no queues, and there were plenty of empty routes for the taking.
-Later on, around Christmas, climbers started to spring up, but it was still quiet and enough room for everyone.
+We have had some “crowded” days at North Face when it was warm and sunny, but even then, there were no queues, and there were plenty of empty routes for the taking.

 We’ve seen mainly couples and small groups of climbers, some of them determined to stay for a long time, others just passing through on their way to Leonidio.
 Pretty much everyone already had a climbing partner, so I don’t know how easy it’d be to hook up if you’re traveling solo.
 My best guess for finding a partner would be to sniff about at the campsite and at the local taverns in Vrisi and Manikia.